claws/aioprometheus/docs/dev/index.rst

 ---------------------

 Use ``pip`` to perform a development install of `aioprometheus`.
-This installs the package in a way that allows you to edit the code after its installed and have the changes take effect immediately.
+This installs the package in a way that allows you to edit the code after its installed so that any changes take effect immediately.

 .. code-block:: console